lukmuk/em-file-readers/README.md

-# Electron Microscopy Image Readers
+# Electron Microscopy File Readers

 This is a (non-exhaustive) list of freely available software for reading and handling different vendor file formats in electron microscopy.